 by Suzanne Anderssen, Brisbane Australia

-Your article titled New age ‘medicine’ of Serge Benhayon leaves trail of broken families is full of holes, innuendos and, to put it bluntly, lies.
-I totally agree with Dr Rachel Hall in that there are no grounds to call Universal Medicine a cult.
+Your article titled New age ‘medicine’ of Serge Benhayon leaves trail of broken families is full of holes and innuendos.
 People choosing to live a life in harmony with themselves, their partners, families, friends, colleagues and environment should be regarded as something wonderful, celebrated as a way of life.

 In one article, we are told by the medical fraternity that caffeine is not good for us.
 In another we are told alcohol is bad for us.
 In another, we are told to get more sleep, go to bed at a regular time.
 Many, many, many people and doctors know gluten is harmful in the body.
 And many, many others know dairy causes them gastric or allergic issues.
 So when someone (be they male or female) decides to listen to themselves and to the many medical articles that have been written separately, and decides to follow all of that advice at the same time, then it is considered weird, cult-like behaviour.
 How weird is that?

 The treatments Universal Medicine practitioners offer are nothing short of beautiful, caring procedures.
 There is no impropriety involved in an esoteric breast massage whatsoever.
 The creams used have been created by people who treat themselves to an amazing amount of self-love, and thus the end product created is one of integrity and care for its users.
 Don’t buy it if you don’t agree.

 We should be ashamed for insinuating that it is normal for men to touch their partners without their permission.
 This is not normal behaviour.
 If I ever lived in a relationship where it was okay to be touched by anyone without giving my permission, I would leave in a second.
 Being touched without permission is nothing short of assault.